 Prepare your pet

-Something else that you'll want to look into upon receiving your overseas PCS order relates to pets.
-Dogs may be man's best friends in the U.S., but in other parts of the world, there are restrictions on the dog breeds that residents and citizens are allowed to own.
+Something else that you’ll want to look into upon receiving your overseas PCS order relates to pets.
+Dogs may be man’s best friends in the U.S., but in other parts of the world, there are restrictions on the dog breeds that residents and citizens are allowed to own.
 Such restrictions are in place in Germany, Denmark, Spain, Finland, Italy and several other countries.
+Some of the most common breeds of dogs that are barred from entering various countries include the American Bull Terrier, Rottweiler, Pit Bull Terrier and Brazilian Mastiff, according to Boogie The Pug.

-It's also important to ensure that your pet has been given a clean bill of health and gotten their shots.
+Assuming you have a dog that is OK to bring along, it’s also important to ensure that your pet has been given a clean bill of health and gotten their shots.
 Talk to your veterinarian.
-If your dog or cat is due to receive a shot next year, they may be able to move it up so this won't be a concern when you're 12 months into your PCS order.
+If your dog or cat is due to receive a shot next year, they may be able to move it up so this won’t be a concern when you’re 12 months into your PCS order.

 Additionally, reach out to your airline.
 Commercial airlines typically have rules in place regarding how they need to be checked and what fees apply.
 Then again, if your dog is a service animal, they may be able to ride with you in the passenger cabin rather than in cargo.